sekhri101/personal-goals/content-list/television.md

 - How I Met Your Mother (pilot)
 - The Marvelous Mrs. Maisel
 - The Office
+- Star Trek: The Next Generation
 - Stranger Things
+- This Is Us
+- W1A

 ## Lacey's TV Ratings